-Is there anyone or anything that we would not give up if Jesus asked us to do so right now?
-It's one thing to sing "I Surrender All" and quite another thing to count the cost before we sing and then mean it with all our heart!
-I have always believed and said that we can sing a lie as well as speak one.
+Is there anyone or anything that we wouldn't give up if Jesus asked us to do so right now?
+It's one thing to sing "I Surrender All" and quite another thing to count the cost before we sing and then sing it with all our heart!
+I've always believed and said that we can sing a lie as well as speak one.

 Perhaps a few examples from scripture would clarify what is meant by surrendering all that we are and all that we have.
 The book of Acts holds some sterling examples of followers of Christ such as the disciples and Saul who was to become Paul.
 Every single disciple except John was martyred for their faith and history bears this out.
 Do some homework in scripture and history and you will find that the cost for being a disciple of Christ was often the life of the disciple.